withastro/astro/docs/styling.md

 Also, a common complaint of this approach is when someone asks _”What if I have 2 components that need to do the same thing at the same breakpoint?”_ to which my answer is: you’ll always have one or two of those; just handle those as edge cases.
 But if your entire app is made up of dozens of these cases, perhaps your component lines could be redrawn so that they’re more [layout-isolated][layout-isolated] in general.

-💁 **Why this helps Astro styling**: this is probably the least-important point, which is why it’s saved for last.
+💁 **Why this works well in Astro**: this is probably the least important point, which is why it’s saved for last.
+In fact, you could probably skip this if it doesn’t work for you.
 But it’s something that people try to architect for at scale, and having a global system to manage this can often be unnecessary.
 Give _not_ architecting for global media queries a try, and see how far it takes you!

 ### 👓 Further Reading